 Having turned 20 in November 1941, it wasn’t long before he was on his way abroad.
 John Adamson’s RAF record shows that orders for him to report to RAF Turnhouse on 16 February 1942 and then to join 240 Squadron who were flying Catalina flying boats from Northern Ireland, were cancelled.
 240 Squadron were sent in March 1942 to India to fly missions over the Bay of Bengal and Burma.
 Instead John Adamson was posted to the Middle East.
 Before he went, he had a photographic portrait done, which was hand coloured, and given to his parents.

-Thus, early in 1942, he was in a convoy heading for Egypt via West Africa, South Africa and the Red Sea.
-There were stops at Freetown and Durban.
+Thus, on 16 February 1942, he was in a convoy (WS 16) leaving the Clyde heading for Egypt via West Africa, South Africa and the Red Sea.
+There were stops at Freetown (not allowed to land) and Durban (arrived 21 March 1942; departed 25 March).
 The young Adamson was very impressed with the relaxed atmosphere in Durban and in particular the street lighting, without any black-out.
-The name of the troop ship is not known, but I believe that it was a pre-war liner.
-His records show that he arrived in Egypt on 10 April 1942.
+The name of the troop ship was the Volendam.
+This was a Holland-America line vessel of 15,000 tons which was built in Glasgow in 1922.
+It was designed for 1900 passengers and this was increased to 2,350 for war convoys.
+The Volendam arrived at Suez on 11 April 1942.
 He was sent to attend a course at Middle East Signal School on 4 June, and was then attached to RAF HQ Western Desert on 28 June 1942.

 CAIRO AND THE ALAMEIN LINE